Steven Kwan Player Props: Guardians vs. White Sox

-The Cleveland Guardians, including Steven Kwan and his .488 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Friday at 7:10 PM ET.
+Steven Kwan -- with a slugging percentage of .465 in his past 10 games, including five extra-base hits -- will be in action for the Cleveland Guardians versus the Chicago White Sox, with Mike Clevinger on the hill, on July 29 at 7:10 PM ET.

-He racked up two hits (going 2-for-5 with a triple) in his last appearance against the White Sox.
+In his most recent game he had a hitless performance (0-for-3) against the White Sox.

 Steven Kwan Game Info & Props vs. the White Sox